nextdotxyz/linux-for-humans/lessons/01-command-line/16-whatis-command.md

-Whew, we’ve learned quite a bit of commands so far, if you are ever feeling doubtful about what a command does, you can use the `whatis` command.
-The `whatis` command provides a brief description of command line programs.
+So far in this course, we haveve learned quite a lot of commands.
+If you are ever feeling doubtful about what a command does, you can use the `whatis` command.
+The `whatis` command provides a brief description of command line programs:

 ```bash
 $ whatis cat
 ```

-The description gets sourced from the manual page of each command.
-If you run `whatis cat`, you’ll see there is a small blurb with a short description.
+The small blurb and short description you see upon running the `whatis` command is sourced from the manual page of each command.